HeMan-T04/HeMan-T04/README.md

 - Playing CTF's at spare time
 - A heavy Cybersecuirty Enthusiast
 - Future Goal till now: To go in Digital Forensics
-- Currently learning ReactJs, firebase, Web Penentration Testing, Java (Ya, I am multitasking)
+- Currently learning Streamlit, Opencv, Google Proffessional Certificate, Nptel Ethical Hacking (Ya, I am multitasking)
-- Current Project: Web based Stegnography tool(will be out soon)
+- Current Project: Web based Stegnography tool(is in the repos)
-- Currently Using : Pop OS and Windows 11(Dual Booted)(Don't Prefer Windows much just for gaming)
+- Currently Using : Endeavour OS and Windows 11(Dual Booted)(Don't Prefer Windows much just for gaming)
 <!-- - Personal website [link](https://www.0xabdulkhalid.ml)
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid) -->